Professional Photographer Steve Glass

 Should I Wear A Jacket?

+I think everyone looks better in a jacket.
 A nice jacket looks great and is slimming.
 Most of us are carrying excess pounds.
 A well tailored jacket shaves pounds off.

 Overshirts As A Jacket Alternative